 Florida Rule of Criminal Procedure 3.191 (known as the “speedy trial rule”) requires the prosecutor with the State Attorney’s Office to bring a defendant to trial within a time from the date the defendant is taken into custody or given the notice to appear in court to answer charges.

 The time limit for a misdemeanor charge is 90 days.
 The time limit for a felony charge is 175 days.
 This article discusses how these rules apply in misdemeanor and felony cases for driving under the influence of alcohol or controlled substances (“DUI”).

-The defendant has the right to demand a speedy trial, which will substantially shorten the time periods, especially if the charge is a felony.
+The defendant has the right to demand a speedy trial, which will substantially shorten the time period, especially if the charge is a felony.